 Hypertension or high blood pressure (needs treatment)

 You should have your blood pressure measured at least once per year if you don’t have risk factors for high blood pressure.
-If you do have risk factors, your blood pressure should be measured at least every 6 months, and more often if your blood pressure is elevated.
-For some people, it can be helpful to have a blood pressure cuff at home so they can measure and monitor their own blood pressure.
+If you do have risk factors, get your blood pressure checked at least every 6 months, and more often if it’s elevated.
+It can be helpful to have your own blood pressure cuff to monitor your blood pressure at home.

-If you have been diagnosed with high blood pressure, no matter how mild or severe, your provider will prescribe lifestyle changes as part of your treatment program.
+If you have high blood pressure, no matter how mild or severe, a healthcare professional will prescribe lifestyle measures as part of your treatment.
 These include:

 Restricting the amount of salt (sodium) you eat